Our Reason for Existence

 Where does the spirit go after death?

 Atheists believe that the human body goes nowhere after death.
 But where does the human soul go after death?
-For that matter, where do all the memories, capabilities, thoughts, and wishes go – where does personality, consciousness, and character go?
+For that matter, where do the personality, consciousness, thoughts, and memories go?

-It is worth observing that people commonly have no trouble understanding this idea with respect to animals.
+Now where do the soul and the spirit go?
+For most atheists, there is no “soul” and no “spirit”.
+The human brain is a big chemical reaction.
+There is no “soul” mixed in with the chemicals — just like there is no soul in a bacterium, a mosquito, a mouse, a dog or a chimp.
+Indeed, people commonly have no trouble understanding this idea with respect to animals.
 For example, some people develop a deep relationship with their dog.
 They know its wishes, traits, and the personality, and when the dog dies, it is as if a good friend died.
-Yet few people think that the dog’s spirit “went” somewhere.
-People understand that the unique combination of its personality and consciousness just ceased to exist.
+Yet few people think that the dog has a soul that “goes” somewhere.
+People understand that there is nothing more to the dog than the physical body.
 Most atheists believe that this is the same with humans.
+From the atheist perspective, the “soul” is just an invention that religions have proposed to help people deal with their own mortality25 — but it does not exist.

-This may be a troubling view to some.
+This may be a troubling view.
 We all like the idea of going to paradisal afterlife much better than the idea of non-existence.
 However, this does not make the idea of such a paradise true.
-While this may seem depressing, it has an interesting side effect: It makes our life on Earth much more precious.
-This is because from an atheist’s perspective our life on Earth is the only life we have.
+While the insight that human life is finite may seem depressing, it has an interesting side effect: It makes our life on Earth much more precious.
+This is because, from an atheist perspective, our life on Earth is the only life we have.

 My worst nightmare is not my own death.